 You’ll be able to lock in an exchange rate for up to 24 months.

 Locking in an exchange rate with a forward contract means you know exactly what exchange rate you’re getting, for a set time.
 This helps you predict cash flow so you can be smarter, more accurate and more competitive with your forward planning.

 Without locking in a fixed rate (hedging), adverse market fluctuations could lead to losses for your business and result in increased prices for your products and services.

-Five things to consider when hedging
+Six things to consider when hedging

 During a forward contract, if the market rates move against you, you won’t lose out because your rate is secured.
-However, if rates move significantly against you, you may need to pay a margin call.
+However, if rates move significantly against you, you may need to pay a margin call

-You won’t benefit if a currency moves in your favour during your forward contract, though you may be able to take advantage of market movement with a spot contract.
+You won’t benefit if a currency moves in your favour during your forward contract, though you may be able to take advantage of market movement with a spot contract

-- In New Zealand Forward Contracts are only available to wholesale customers.
-Your dedicated account manager can provide more information on which businesses are eligible and how to get started.
+- In New Zealand, forward contracts are only available to wholesale customers.
+Your dedicated account manager can provide more information on which businesses are eligible and how to get started